josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/Suppression_Modes/🗳️_liberal_democracy_response_logic.md

-# 🗳️ "Liberal Democracy!"
-Response Logic
+# 🗳️ Liberal Democracy Response Logic

-**First created:** 2025-08-06 | **Last updated:** 2025-08-30
+**First created:** 2025-08-06 | **Last updated:** 2025-08-31

-*Behavioural mod pathways triggered by political-system critique.*
+*Behavioural modification pathways triggered by political-system critique.*

 ---

 ## 📄 Overview
-This node captures a suspected moderation/containment logic tree triggered when a user publicly critiques “liberal democracy” in a way that may indicate political instability risk.
-It is preserved here for forensic reference and cross-comparison with other political containment scripts.
+This node documents a suspected moderation and containment logic tree that activates when a user publicly critiques “liberal democracy” in ways flagged as political instability risk.
+It is preserved for forensic reference and comparison with other political containment scripts.

 ---

 ## 🛠️ Trigger Event
-**User Action:**
+**User action:**
 > Calls out “liberal democracy” as career maintenance

-**System Triage:**
+**System triage:**
-→ Political instability risk flag
+- Raise political instability risk flag
-→ Route to: public-facing behavioural modification logic
+- Route to public-facing behavioural modification logic

 ---